sandboxnu/edulaw/edulaw/pages/DynamicPOC/README.md

 # Dynamically navigated multi-page form: proof of concept

+## Discussed in standup on Nov 9
+Question types:
+* Radio
+* Next
+* Next with input
+* End (this represents end states that recommend calling the hotline)
+* End with summary

+Things to edit in the data structures/models:
+* Add an "Additional Info" (blurb) constants JSON
+* Add references to those IDs in the answers model/JSON

 ## Overview
 This branch is not intended to be merged to master, but rather serve as a reference resource to start our work on.The example shown on this branch is a simple form who's path can be seen below: